The Qatar LNG backflip

 What came to the rescue was one of the biggest calamities we know of in the energy world – the Fukushima disaster.
 How that?

 Japan has been the biggest importer of LNG for many decades now.
 The island is entirely dependent on LNG when it comes to Natural Gas.
 It has no real Natural Gas production of its own and is separated from gas exporters by deep ocean trenches which make offshore pipelines unfeasible.
-Underground storage is also not possible for lack of geological structures that would welcome such activity so all the flexibility Japan needed came from the storage tanks.
-That’s why Japan overbuilt on them massively.
-They needed to be sure that there is always enough LNG in store to keep the massive Japanese economy humming on no matter what.
+Underground storage is also not possible for the lack of geological structures that would welcome such activity so all the flexibility Japan needed came from the storage tanks.
+That’s why Japan overbuilt them massively.
+They needed to be sure that there was always enough LNG in store to keep the massive Japanese economy humming no matter what.

 Traditionally, Japan had organized its energy portfolio into base-load and peak.
 They had anointed nuclear and coal as base-load power and oil plus LNG as peak power.
 Makes a lot of sense as oil and LNG are the pricier options – usually.
 When Fukushima hit them in 2011, LNG already showed signs of weakening.
 Suddenly the entire nuclear generation park of the then second largest economy on earth screeched to a halt taking out a massive part of the base-load power picture.
 Japan maxed out on the rest of the generation portfolio in an emergency which means that lots of peak power production was going base-load.

-This, in turn, meant a lot more LNG was required and as the capacity was there (remember there was always overcapacity in storage and generation in order to be ready for any peak), Japan became the biggest devourer of freely available LNG in the world – at any price one must add.
+This, in turn, meant a lot more LNG was required and as the capacity was there (remember there was always overcapacity in storage and generation to be ready for any peak), Japan became the biggest devourer of freely available LNG in the world – at any price one must add.
 Their immediate energy security was more important than petty price considerations.

 The effects of this binge party were what we can observe today – projects mainly in the US and in Australia that took FID at obscenely high cost.
 I would guess that if the much smaller glut in 2011 would have allowed unfolding – which means that had Fukushima never happened – then most of those projects would not have seen the light of day.
 This also means that there would not be a tidal wave of LNG on our shores today and many of the issues we face today such as LNG to pipeline gas competition in Europe or the very vigorous push for LNG as the new bunkering fuel of choice would not bloom out in this intensity.